lumail/lumail2/README.md

 [![license](https://img.shields.io/github/license/lumail/lumail.svg)]()

-lumail2
+lumail
 =======

-This repository contains the `lumail2` console-based email client, with fully integrated scripting provided by Lua.
+This repository contains the `lumail` console-based email client, with fully integrated scripting provided by Lua.

 This is the second version of lumail which has been written, learning the lessons from the [initial version](https://github.com/lumail/lumail).
 With this codebase: